impostorsguides/impostorsguides.github.io/rbenv/1-z-content.md

 }
 ```

-This test just asserts that the `version-origin` command ignores any value of `RBENV_VERSION_ORIGIN` that’s passed in via an environment variable from the caller.
+This test just asserts that the `version-origin` command ignores any value of `RBENV_VERSION_ORIGIN` that's passed in via an environment variable from the caller.

-That’s it for specs, now onto the code:
+That's it for specs, now onto the code:

 ## [Code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-origin)

-Let’s get the usual suspects out of the way first:
+Let's get the usual suspects out of the way first:

 ```
 #!/usr/bin/env bash